cmvandrevala/more-than-equations/content/Computer Science/Labs/According to My Calculations.md

 ## 🎯 Problem Statement

-Build me a calculator!
+Write me a calculator!
 I want you to implement a console calculator that takes an infix mathematical expression and evaluates it.
 The strategy we will use is:

 1. Use the Shunting Yard Algorithm to convert the infix expression to a postfix expression.
 2. Evaluate the postfix expression using a stack